 MAB (Modeagentur Benabou)

 Fashion agency MAB (Modeagentur Benabou) was founded by Regis Benabou in 1999.
 Today, it’s a full-service agency focusing on the D-A-CH market.
-It offers distribution, customer service PR, event management and other services.
+It offers distribution, customer service, PR, event management and other services.
 Its collections are showcased in the agency’s Düsseldorf showroom across the entire season.
 MAB is also present at key international fashion trade fairs and attends its partners’ showrooms in Paris, London, New York, Milan, Munich and Berlin.
 Among the brands listed on MAB’s books are The Kooples, 3.1 Phillip Lim, Ba&Sh, Mes Demoiselles, Rachel Zoe and Designers Remix.

 www.mab-fashion.com